 Fortunately, these days you don't have to.
 All the premium VPNs are available at a very reasonable price, especially if you don't mind signing up for an extended period.

-How to choose the Best Cheapest VPN
+How to choose the most affordable VPN

 You may want to find the most affordable VPN on the market, but you shouldn't sign up for a substandard VPN simply because it charges less.
 That would defeat the object of using a VPN in the first place.